The business sector underpins the world’s economy. By some estimates, it makes up 72% of the OECD’s total GDP.

 It has gained popularity – and created some controversy – in the B2C world in recent years.
 And now it is now increasingly being adopted in B2B, where it is fundamentally different in some key aspects.

-On the other hand, B2B BNPL is about preserving cash flow that can then be re-invested into businesses.
-Furthermore, B2B decision makers are experienced professionals, not teenagers or impulsive buyers.
+B2B BNPL is about preserving cash flow that can then be re-invested into businesses.

 We enable your business to provide its buyers with a range of payment, financing and real-time invoicing options at checkout across all sales channels.

 Our retail platform for B2B simplifies the invoicing process and supports Level 3 data requirements.
-It aims to reduce disputes through integrated purchase controls and enhances the customer experience.
+It reduces disputes through integrated purchase controls and enhances the customer experience.